-There will be an excess of generation for each sampletrading interval where the forecast connection point loads have grown by less than the initial forecast of the output of the new generating units.
-For these sampletrading intervals, AEMO reduces the net generation by scaling the output of all the non-energy limited generating units in proportion to their Reference Year output.
+There will be an excess of generation for each Sample Intervaltrading interval where the forecast connection point loads have grown by less than the initial forecast of the output of the new generating units.7 For these Sample Intervalstrading intervals, AEMO reduces the net generation by scaling the output of all the non-resource constrained generating units in proportion to their Reference Year output.

-For new non-energy limited generating units, AEMO scales the initial estimate of the output in the same manner as the Reference Year output of the existing generating units.
+For new non-resource constrained generating units, AEMO scales the initial estimate of the output in the same manner as the Reference Year output of the existing generating units.

-For energy limited generating units, including Pump Storage Schemes, AEMO does not adjust the output.reduces the net generation by scaling the output of all energy limited generating units only when output of all non-energy limited generating units is equal to zero for a given sample interval.
+For energy limited resource constrained generating units, including Pump Storage Schemes, AEMO does not adjust the output.reduces the net generation by scaling the output of all resource constrained generating units only when output of all non-resource constrained generating units is equal to zero for a given Sample Interval.